 Assessment criteria for the interview:

-• Motivation to pursue a PhD in Political Science and readiness to commit to the programme (30%);
+1) motivation to pursue a PhD in Political Science and readiness to commit to the program (30%);

-• Relevance of previous academic and work experience to the programme and the proposed PhD research (30%);
+2) relevance of previous academic and work experience to the program and the proposed PhD research (30%);

 Both the research proposal and admission interview are assessed on a scale of 0 to 50 points, minimum positive score is at least 35 points.
 To be invited to an interview, the applicant must earn at least 35 points for the research proposal.

-In 2022 it is possible to apply for a position on topics available on the homepage of the Institute of Education
+In 2025/2026. it is possible to apply for a position on topics available on the homepage of the Institute of Education.

 Doctoral Thesis Project